sharontherese/latin-mass-funeral/content/rite-of-baptism-for-adults/index.md

 # Sixth stage

-## At the entrance or in the vestibule of the church

-41. At the appointed time the catechumens assemble at the church door, or at another place outside the edifice, from where they will march in solemn procession to the church.
+41\.
+At the appointed time the catechumens assemble at the church door, or at another place outside the edifice, from where they will march in solemn procession to the church.
 The priest, vested in surplice and purple stole or even a cope of the same color, comes to the altar steps with his assistants where he kneels and implores God's help.
 Then he rises and goes to the church entrance where he stands facing the elect and makes the sign of the cross, saying:

 P: **God, come to my rescue.**